h-okay/blast-cli/README.md

 ![Blast CLI](./resources/blast.svg)

+## Join our community

+We are excited to have you as part of our growing community!
+Connect with fellow users, share your experiences, and contribute to the development of Blast CLI.
+Here's how you can get involved:

+- Join our [Blast Slack workspace](https://slack.getblast.io) to connect with other users, ask questions, and share your experiences on all things data.
+- GitHub: Contribute to the Blast CLI repository, report issues, or suggest new features by creating a pull request or opening an issue.

+We look forward to having you in our community!

 ## Installation

 You need to have Golang installed in the first place, then you can run the following command: